JayPanoz/ebook-type-lockup/README.md

 Don’t care if you’re using CSS or SVG attributes, just do it then do it better.

+Oh and by the way, don’t ask me how you right-align `text + tspan` in SVG, I have no freaking clue—it’s probably worse than vertical centering in CSS circa 2008.

 ## Examples

 ![Boilerplate with grid](https://github.com/JayPanoz/ebook-type-lockup/raw/master/assets/PNG/boilerplate.png)